Wall Street Praises Western Digital Corporation (WDC) After Recent Earnings Report

 UBS gave a rating of “Neutral” to WDC, setting the target price at $62 in the report published on October 29th of the previous year.

-During the last 5 trading sessions, WDC fell by -0.38%, which changed the moving average for the period of 200-days by -26.66% in comparison to the 20-day moving average, which settled at $57.30.
-In addition, Western Digital Corporation saw -19.69% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, WDC rose by +6.68%, which changed the moving average for the period of 200-days by -20.32% in comparison to the 20-day moving average, which settled at $54.36.
+In addition, Western Digital Corporation saw -14.32% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading